KatjaGlassConsulting/ApprovalBundle/README.md

 Additional thanks go to Milo Ivir for additional translations and to Kevin Papst for code enhancements and the update to use this bundle with less pre-requisites.

-Furthermore thanks to Vitor Mattos and Sam MacLennan which are working on the migration for the ApprovalBundle supporting Kimai Version 2.
+Many thanks to Kevin Papst, Vitor Mattos and Sam MacLennan for working on the migration of the ApprovalBundle supporting Kimai Version 2.